laugustyniak/personal-website/content/publication/augustyniak-etal-2020-political/index.md

   (achieving a 70% percent points F1 score).
 We also present a possible direction of use cases for such datasets and models with an initial analysis of the Polish 2020 Presidential Elections on Twitter.
+publication:
-publication: '*Proceedings of the The Fourth Widening Natural Language Processing Workshop*'
+  "*Proceedings of the The Fourth Widening Natural Language Processing Workshop*"
 url_pdf: https://www.aclweb.org/anthology/2020.winlp-1.28
 doi: 10.18653/v1/2020.winlp-1.28
 ---